Skip to main content

 Discovery Kits

-All kit materials are being created by NKU faculty and staff across multiple departments to ensure program delivery is effective and accurate.
-KY Academic Standards for Health Education and State Testing Curriculum are also being identified and addressed so students are gaining relevant content and skills.
+All materials in the box have been curated by NKU faculty and staff across multiple departments to ensure program delivery is effective and accurate.
+Box content is created with Kentucky Academic Standards for Health Education as a driving factor.

 Click here to sign up